MPH in International Health and Development, Tulane University School of Public Health and Tropical Medicine;

 She is also a registered advanced yoga teacher (E-RYT500).
 Fueled by a desire to best

 serve the individuals in the populations she was working with, Elissa has taken her lifelong love of yoga in a deeper direction.
-Building on her interests in the biological and contextual underpinnings of health, and deepening an exploration of more individualized, embodied expression of wellness, Elissa has acquired more than 600 hours of advanced yoga training, including the study of yoga therapy, taught nearly 2,000 hours of yoga classes, and volunteered to develop a yoga program at HIPS, an HIV drop-in center in Northeast D.C
+Building on her interests in the biological and contextual underpinnings of health, and deepening an exploration of more individualized, embodied expression of wellness, Elissa has acquired more than 600 hours of advanced yoga training, including the study of yoga therapy, taught over 2,000 hours of yoga classes, and volunteered to develop a yoga program at HIPS, an HIV drop-in center in Northeast D.C